maitrishm/pose-detect/PRD.md

 - Privacy: “All analysis happens in your browser.
 We never upload video.”
 - Camera denied: “Camera access is blocked.
 Allow camera for this site in your browser settings and click Retry.”
 - Cap reached: “Beta is currently full.
 Join the waitlist and we’ll email you when a spot opens.”

+- Unverified login: “Please verify your email to continue.
+We’ve sent a link to {email}.
+Didn’t get it?
+Resend.”
+- Verify success: “Email verified!
+You’re all set.”
+- Verify invalid/expired: “This link is invalid or has expired.
+Resend a new link.”
+- Beta full after signup: “Beta is full now.
+Your verification can’t complete.
+Join the waitlist and we’ll notify you when a spot opens.”

 Validation rules
 - Name: 1–60 chars; no control chars